ownCloud

 Building the Documentation

-• For building the documentation you need to have make and go installed.
-See the ocis README for more details and minimum versions required.
+• For building the documentation locally, you need to have make, docker and go installed.

 • Regulary, at least once after cloning, branching or rebasing, run make generate to update the assets.
 This ensures that all data that is accessed by the docs build process is up-to-date.